General Purpose Inverse Design of Heterogeneous Finite-Sized Assemblies

-We first illustrate our approach using a minimal dimer system involving the self-assembly of two interacting monomers at finite concentration.
+We first illustrate our approach using a minimal dimer system at finite concentration.
 We then examine two broader classes of assemblies: (i) closed-shell structures that assemble and disassemble under controlled conditions, and (ii) polymerizing systems that are non-self-limiting in principle but exhibit a target size distribution.
-In the first case, we use multi-ensemble optimization to achieve controlled shell disassembly within a target temperature range, inspired by delivery systems that release cargo as they cross from extracellular to intracellular conditions.
-In the second case, the challenge is more severe: the dominant off-targets cannot be enumerated or approximated \emph{a priori}.
-To address this, we introduce an auxiliary objective function based on a generalized mass action constraint~\cite{hagan2021selflimiting}, which imposes concentration-dependent penalties on overgrowth.
-While the single-species form of this constraint is known~\cite{hagan2021selflimiting}, we extend it to multi-species systems through a novel approximation, enabling selective yield targeting in unbounded growth regimes.
-This auxiliary objective substantially improves agreement with simulation, underscoring the flexibility of our framework to incorporate richer theories of self-assembly.
-In the dimer and shell cases we focus on optimizing temperature and interaction parameters, whereas in the polymerizing system we also tune monomer concentrations, inspired by prior theory showing that highly non-stoichiometric conditions can mitigate yield catastrophes~\cite{murugan2015undesired}.
+For the shells, we use multi-ensemble optimization to achieve controlled disassembly within a target temperature range, inspired by cellular cargo delivery.
+For the polymers, the challenge is more severe: the dominant off-targets cannot be enumerated or approximated \emph{a priori}.
+We address this with an auxiliary objective based on a generalized mass action constraint~\cite{hagan2021selflimiting} that imposes concentration-dependent penalties on overgrowth.
+We extend the known single-species form to multi-species systems through a novel approximation, enabling selective yield targeting in unbounded growth regimes.
+This objective substantially improves agreement with simulation, underscoring the our framework's flexibility to incorporate richer theories of self-assembly.
+We optimize temperature and interaction parameters for dimers and shells.
+For polymers, we also tune monomer concentrations, as highly non-stoichiometric conditions can mitigate yield catastrophes~\cite{murugan2015undesired}.

-Together, these contributions advance heterogeneous self-assembly from a descriptive theory to an actionable design tool, circumventing and extending beyond differentiable MD through efficient, stable equilibrium design that incorporates entropy, anisotropy, and concentration dependence.
+Together, these contributions advance heterogeneous self-assembly from a descriptive theory to an actionable design tool, extending beyond differentiable MD through efficient, stable equilibrium design that incorporates entropy, anisotropy, and concentration dependence.